slsheldon/ssg-bid/content/en.md

 ---
 title: Home
 style: home article
+description: Biodiversity Information for Development (BID) is a multi-year programme funded by the European Union and led by GBIF.
+Its aim is to increase the amount of biodiversity information available for use in scientific research and policymaking in the ‘ACP’ nations of sub-Saharan Africa, the Caribbean and the Pacific.
 image: /images/Wbeest_Mara.jpg
 imageTitle: Wildebeest herds in the Masai Mara, Kenya.
 Photo by T. R. Shankar Raman.
 CC BY 3.0.
 imageLink: https://en.wikipedia.org/wiki/File:Wbeest_Mara.jpg